sericson0/TigerTango/README.md

 If you are using the version on VirtualDJ (non development version) then you will want to check to make sure that **fader_start** is turned off as well.
 This is the default, but can get switched if you try out other skins.

-If you are DJing for a show and want to turn background notifications off then consider setting
+If you are DJing for a show and want to turn background notifications off then consider setting **exclusiveAudioAcess**

-* Make button to toggle exclusiveAudioAcess (Considering making a button for this)
+> [NOTE!]
+> the GitHub version has implemented severa safety checks in the area labeled TOOLBOX.
+If you see one of the warning lights come on, it means a setting is incorrect.
+Clicking a warning light will update this setting to the one recommended by TigerTango

 ## Installing Plugins